 Fairfield University's objective is to offer students the best financial aid award possible considering its policies (as described above), the federal financial aid funding levels, and the availability of institutional financial aid resources.
 Therefore, we are unable to address appeals based on any disagreement with any of our financial aid policies.
 Fairfield University does not negotiate financial aid offers, nor is the University able to match financial aid offers made by other colleges and universities.

-However, if there are special conditions or extenuating circumstances that were not considered in the initial financial aid applications or there is new documentation of a significant change in the family's financial circumstances, students can submit the Special Conditions Appeal Form.
+However, if there are special conditions or extenuating circumstances that were not considered in the initial financial aid applications or there is new documentation of a significant change in the family's financial circumstances, students can submit a Special Conditions Appeal Form.
+To review and print out the appropriate Special Conditions Appeal Form, please visit our FAQ and Forms page.
 Please be sure to follow all instructions provided to ensure a complete review of your appeal by the Office of Financial Aid.

 Submission of a special conditions appeal neither guarantees an adjustment to a student's award, nor prevents the accrual of late fees on any unpaid student account balances.